 resolver_timeout 5s;

-Test and Apply Configuration
+Test and Apply the Nginx Configuration

 After making changes, validate the Nginx configuration syntax: